 For instance, connected mediation devices are of special interest.
 That’s because they lay the foundation for individual evaluation and treatment in the substance use disorder genre.
 Sensors, mobile phones, and connected devices can rapidly extract data according to set parameters to manage substance use disorder.

-Similarly, there have been many advancements in software used for recovery from substance use.
+Similarly, there have been many advancements in software used for recovery from substance abuse.
 In this article, we will discuss some such advancements in substance use software that can help you run your practice efficiently.

 Incorporating technology in substance use treatment can offer numerous benefits, but it's essential to address the associated challenges and ethical considerations.
+While advancements in technology offer promising avenues for substance use treatment, it's essential to highlight comprehensive community-focused solutions such as Sophros Recovery, which addresses addiction and mental health challenges holistically.

 The landscape of substance use treatment is changing.
 More than 20 million people still need help with their substance use disorders in the US.
 This vast client base has led to an increase in the market.
 The substance use disorder treatment market size is estimated to reach $60.18 billion by 2029.